-If an unaccompanied child lodges an asylum application at the border, the Royal Military Police (Koninklijke Marechaussee, KMar) can conduct an inspection (schouw).
-This means that a member of the KMar has to judge whether a young person is under 18 by just looking at the asylum seeker.
+IND and EMN study, alleenstaande minderjarige vreemdelingen in Nederland; AMV-beleid en cijfers inzake opvang, judge whether a young person is under 18 by just looking at the asylum seeker.
 This is usually done in cases where it seems evident that the asylum seeker is an adult but in general the benefit of the doubt is applied.
 But if there still remains any doubt about the age of the applicant, a bone marrow examination is carried out (age assessment).

 In most cases the age assessment will be carried out on the basis of X-rays of the clavicle, the hand and wrist.
-Radiologists examine if the clavicle is closed.
+118 Radiologists examine if the clavicle is closed.
 When the clavicle is closed the asylum seeker's age is considered to be at least 20 years old according to some scientific experts.
 It is the responsibility of the IND to ensure the examination has been conducted by certified professionals and is carefully performed.
 The age-assessment has to be signed by the radiologist.
 A commission (Medico-ethical Commission, Medischethische-Commissie) supervises the age assessment.
-It should be noted that that the methods which are used in the age assessment process are controversial, his high which is also illustrated by the sometimes very technical discussions among radiologists referred to in the jurisprudence.
-The X-rays will be examined by two radiologists, independently from each other.
+It should be noted that the methods which are used in the age assessment process are at least controversial, 119 which is also illustrated by the sometimes very technical discussions among radiologists referred to in the jurisprudence.
+120 The X-rays will be examined by two radiologists, independently from each other.
 When one radiologist considers that the clavicle is not closed, the IND has to follow the declared age of the asylum seeker.
+121 This method is criticised by the temporary Dutch Association of Age Assessment Researchers (DA-AAR).
+These researchers conclude that it is undesirable to base age assessment exclusively on four X-ray images - especially as various researchers have expressed serious doubts about these images that have not yet been the subject of public scientific discussion.
+If age assessment is necessary, it should at least be performed by a multidisciplinary team using various methods, under the leadership of an independent child development expert.
+122

 In principle the same conditions apply for unaccompanied children and adults when it comes to the eligibility for a residence permit.
 However, unaccompanied children seeking asylum are considered as particularly vulnerable compared to adult asylum seekers and therefore specific guarantees apply.
 As a general rule, unaccompanied asylum seeking children are interviewed by employees of the IND which are familiar with their special needs.
-92
+123